 There are three values you can set for “roomAttributeUserOverride”.

-One is “False” which turns the feature off, another is “Attribute” which enables speaker attribution, and the third is “Distinguish” which tells the speaker to distinguish between different voices but to *not* provide name attributes for the transcript (e.g., “Speaker 1”, “Speaker 2” instead of “Alice”, “Bob”)
+One is “False” which turns the feature off.
+Another is “Attribute” which enables speaker attribution.
+The third is “Distinguish” which tells the speaker to distinguish between different voices but to *not* provide name attributes for the transcript (e.g., “Speaker 1”, “Speaker 2” instead of “Alice”, “Bob”)

 Creating Teams Rooms Policy